-The question is whether or not you accept the two weeks notice or not?
+From time-to-time, an employee is going to leave your law firm.
+Sometimes, you may not even get two weeks’ notice of their departure.
+Other times, you may get that courtesy notice.
+The question is whether to accept the notice or not?
 This is an interesting question that law firms can often debate.
 Different law firms can ultimately come to different conclusions about what to do.

 Practically speaking, the answer to this question is going to vary based on the circumstances.
 There is not simply a bright-line rule the most law firms can apply to every situation.
 Instead, you really have to apply a balancing test.
 Below are some considerations you probably want to keep in mind: